shrutibalan4591/Credit-Card-Default-Predictor/README.md

 The classifier used for this project is RandomForestClassifier.

-Deployed in Heroku.
+Deployed in Railway.app.

-Link to the application : http://cc-defaulter-predictor.herokuapp.com/
+Link to the application : https://credit-card-default.up.railway.app/
 *****************************

 ## Motivation